 ChordPotion is a MIDI plug-in that transforms incoming chord notes into entirely new phrases, rhythmic chords, and melodies.
 Build your own creations by mixing different rhythmic patterns with each other.
-Choose separate patterns for bass, mid, and top sections to build complex pieces easily.
+Choose separate patterns for different transformer rows to build complex pieces easily.

 You can export the generated output as standard MIDI files as well.
 This way you can build new songs quickly and efficiently while experimenting with new playing styles.